What it's Like to Fly Business Class with British Airways

 After eight blissful hours of eating, watching movies and sleeping, we arrived in New York.
 I thought the perks might end here but much to my delight they kept going.
 Club World passengers were amongst the first people to disembark, which meant we quickly zipped through immigration (which if you've already entered with an ESTA before, is all electronic), collected our priority-tagged luggage, and then we were off into the Big Apple.
 What a way to start a trip!

 Want to experience all of the perks of a British Airways Club World Flight?
-Talk to our specialist Flight Centre First and Business Travel Experts today for a bespoke quote or check out our current British Airways flights online.
+Talk to our specialist Flight Centre First and Business Travel Consultants today for a bespoke quote or check out our current British Airways flights online.